 Call responsibilities vary by rotation site.
 Residents take 4-5 24-hour in-house calls at TIRR per month.
 The remainder of call responsibilities for all other training sites is home call.
 Residents average 4-6 days of call (inclusive of weekday and weekend call) per month during their PGY-2 and PGY-3 years.
 Residents average 2-4 days of call (inclusive of weekday and weekend call) per month during their PGY-4 year.

-- Sports and Musculoskeletal Injury
+- Sports and MSK

 - Resident Research Course